airbytehq/airbyte/docs/understanding-airbyte/catalog.md

 ## Cursor

 * The cursor is how sources track which records are new or updated since the last sync.
-* A "cursor field" is the field that is used as a comparable for making this determination.
+* A "cursor field" is the field used to make this determination.
   * If a configuration requires a cursor field, it requires an array of strings that serves as a path to the desired field. e.g. if the structure of a stream is `{ value: 2, metadata: { updated_at: 2020-11-01 } }` the `default_cursor_field` might be `["metadata", "updated_at"]`.

 ## AirbyteStream